Pregnancy and Birth to 24 Months Project

 What systematic review questions are being answered in the P/B-24 project?

-- What is the relationship between infant milk feeding practices(a) and 1) growth, size, and body composition; 2) food allergies and other atopic allergic diseases; 3) chronic disease; and 4) childhood leukemia?
+- What is the relationship between infant milk feeding practices(a) and 1) food allergies and other atopic allergic diseases; 2) chronic disease (risk of cardiovascular disease, diabetes, celiac disease, and inflammatory bowel disease); and 3) childhood leukemia?

 - What is the relationship between complementary feeding(b) and 1) micronutrient status; 2) growth, size, and body composition; 3) developmental milestones; 4) food allergies and other atopic allergic disease; and 5) bone health?

-- What is the relationship between exposure to foods(c) and early food acceptance?
+- What is the relationship between repeated exposure to foods(c) and early food acceptance?

 - What is the relationship between maternal diet(d) and infant/toddler food acceptance and dietary intake?

-- What is the relationship between parental and caregiver feeding practices(e) and growth, size, and body composition?
+- What is the relationship between parental and caregiver feeding practices(e) and growth, size, and body composition outcomes?

-- What is the relationship between dietary patterns(f) during preconception/ pregnancy and 1) risk of gestational diabetes; 2) risk of hypertensive disorders during pregnancy; 3) gestational age at birth; and 4) birth weight standardized for gestational age and sex?
+- What is the relationship between dietary patterns(f) before and during pregnancy and 1) risk of gestational diabetes; 2) risk of hypertensive disorders during pregnancy; 3) gestational age at birth; and 4) gestational age- and sex-specific birth weight?

 Will the products of the P/B-24 project be used by the next Dietary Guidelines Advisory Committee?

 The information that comes from this project will be made public.
-Similar to existing systematic reviews and reports created by other organizations, the next Advisory Committee will determine if and how it may include this information as part of its own review of the science.
+Similar to existing systematic reviews and reports created by other organizations, the next Advisory Committee will determine if and how it may include this information as part of its own review of the science for the topics and questions included in its charge.

-(a) Aspects of infant milk feeding practices to be examined are: a) longer vs shorter durations of any human milk feeding (for outcomes 1-4 above), b) longer vs shorter durations of exclusive human milk feeding prior to the introduction of infant formula (for outcomes 1-4 above), c) never vs ever feeding human milk (for outcomes 1-4 above), d) feeding higher vs lower intensity/proportion/amount of human milk fed to mixed-fed infants (for outcomes 1-4 above), e) feeding a higher intensity/proportion/amount of human milk at the breast vs by bottle (for outcomes 1 and 2 above), and f) feeding human milk or infant formula (i.e., a single substance) vs human milk and infant formula (i.e., both substances) during a single feeding (for outcome 1 above).
+(a) Aspects of infant milk-feeding practices to be examined are: a) shorter vs longer durations of any human milk feeding, b) shorter vs longer durations of exclusive human milk feeding (prior to the introduction of infant formula for outcome 1 only), c) never vs ever feeding human milk, d) feeding lower vs higher intensity/proportion/amount of human milk to mixed-fed infants, and e) feeding a higher intensity/proportion/amount of human milk at the breast vs by bottle (for outcome 1 only).

-(b) Aspects of complementary feeding to be examined are: a) timing of introduction of complementary foods and b) types/amount of complementary foods; complementary foods include foods other than human milk or infant formula (liquids, semisolids, and solids).
+(b) Aspects of complementary feeding to be examined are: a) timing of introduction of complementary foods and b) types and amounts of complementary foods; complementary foods include foods other than human milk or infant formula (liquids, semisolids, and solids).

 (c) Aspects of exposure to foods to be examined are: a) timing, b) quantity, and c) frequency

-(d) Aspects of maternal diet to be examined are: a) maternal diet during pregnancy and amniotic fluid flavor, b) maternal diet in lactating women and human milk flavor, and c) maternal diet in non-lactating women.
+(d) Aspects of maternal diet to be examined are: a) maternal diet during pregnancy and amniotic fluid flavor and b) maternal diet in lactating women and human milk flavor.

 (e) Feeding practices are defined as the strategies or behaviors parents use to direct child eating; aspects of feeding practices include control, pressure, restriction, monitoring, and responsiveness to satiety and hunger cues.